-James from Easy Homemade Sushi is a fellow Kyoto fan and he joins us this week to talk about the must-eat foods in Kyoto.
+James from Easy Homemade Sushi is a fellow fan of Japanese food and he joins us this week to talk about what to eat in Kyoto and the essential ‘must try’ menu items.
 This selection has my mouth watering and so many fabulous memories of our own Kyoto foodie favourites.
 Keep reading and you are sure to find some good options.

 When we think of this old capital city of Japan, we get a vision of monasteries, temples, monks and shrines.
 While this tourist destination is popular for its historical and cultural significance, there’s one more reason why people love to flock to this place and it’s the traditional food.